venturaEffect/the_consciousness_ai/README.md

 ## Available Datasets for Training

 The ACM leverages a variety of datasets for training its components.
 Below are some key examples.
-Please refer to `docs/datasets.md` for a comprehensive list, licensing details, and setup instructions.
+Please refer to `docs/datasets.md` (Note: This document is planned and needs to be created) for a comprehensive list, licensing details, and setup instructions.

 ### First-Person Interaction & Simulation Datasets